philiplinden/yahs/docs/devlog.md

 Remember that `WeightForce`, `BuoyantForce`, and `DragForce` are _components_, not forces themselves.
 We name them so we can query the _kinds_ of forces, otherwise generic force vectors would not be distinguishable from each other.
+The alternative (when we can't tell which vector is which) is to add the vectors to a "blind" array and then update the `ExternalForce` component as before, except that when we sum them we don't know which vector is which.
+Now that I think about it, that might be easier and simpler in the long run.
+If we need to know each force's value and identity, we can add it to a resource or something that the UI can query.

 I fell in love with [iyes_perf_ui](https://github.com/IyesGames/iyes_perf_ui).
 It is simple and easy to work with.
 Egui was adding a lot of overhead, more than